HamidAbbasi-R/Market-Prediction-Toolkit/README.md

-# Financial Market Regime Detection and Prediction
+# Machine Learning Tools for Market Regime Analysis and Price Prediction

 This project provides tools to analyze and predict market regimes and asset prices using advanced statistical and machine learning models.
-It supports financial data for forex, stocks, and cryptocurrencies, working seamlessly with **MetaTrader 5 (MT5)** to fetch historical data.
+The aim is not to be as comprehensive as possible but to provide a starting point for further research.
+It supports financial data for forex, stocks, and cryptocurrencies, working with **MetaTrader 5 (MT5)** to fetch historical data.

 The models implemented include:
 1. **Hidden Markov Model (HMM)**